ClickedTran/WarpGUI/README.md

 <br>

 ## Install
->- Step 1: Click the Direct Download button to download the plugin
+>- Step 1: Click the `Direct Download` button to download the plugin
->- Step 2: move the file WarpGUI.phar into the file plugins
+>- Step 2: move the file `WarpGUI.phar` into the file `plugins`
->- Step 3: Restart server for plugins to work
+>- Step 3: Restart server